 Is a customs broker required?

-From the United States to Canada, the Canadian importer or purchaser may use a Canadian Customs Broker.
+If you’re shipping from the United States to Canada, the Canadian importer or purchaser may use a Canadian Customs Broker.
 If possible, the shipper should identify the broker or party acting as a broker on the bill of lading.

 From Canada, a U.S. consignee needs a U.S. broker/freight forwarder, depending on where the goods will clear customs.